Our experts in residence

 Director of Analytics, BU Sustainability

-Stephen oversees data collection, analysis, and reporting for BU Sustainability on a range of topics such as energy, waste, green buildings, and transportation, and key reports such as BU’s GHG (greenhouse gas) inventory, and STARS (Sustainability Tracking, Assessment & Rating System).
-BU serves as a Committee Member, STARS Steering Committee, and an Advisory Council Member, Diversity, Equity & Inclusion Committee of the Association for the Advancement of Sustainability in Higher Education (AASHE).
+Stephen oversees data collection, analysis, and reporting for BU Sustainability on a range of topics such as energy, waste, green buildings, and transportation, and key reports such as BU’s GHG (greenhouse gas) inventory and STARS (Sustainability Tracking, Assessment & Rating System).
+He serves as a Committee Member on the STARS Steering Committee, and an Advisory Council Member on the Diversity, Equity & Inclusion Committee of the Association for the Advancement of Sustainability in Higher Education (AASHE).

 Adam Friedman